 Brunswick Corporation recognizes winners of Employee Sustainability Leadership Awards

-METTAWA, Ill.
-(December 21, 2023) – Brunswick Corporation (NYSE: BC), the world’s largest marine technology company, recently announced its annual Sustainability Leadership Awards which celebrate the Company’s commitment to sustainable, responsible practices by recognizing outstanding environmental contributions of individuals and teams at Brunswick facilities around the world.
+METTAWA, Ill. , Dec.
+22, 2023 (GLOBE NEWSWIRE) -- Brunswick Corporation (NYSE: BC), the world’s largest marine technology company, recently announced its annual Sustainability Leadership Awards which celebrate the Company’s commitment to sustainable, responsible practices by recognizing outstanding environmental contributions of individuals and teams at Brunswick facilities around the world.

 Now in its third year, the award nominations represented teams from 11 facilities and seven countries around the world.
 Combined, the estimated annual environmental benefit includes: